grommunio/grommunio-documentation/kb/sqlite.rst

 When gromox-http is not running, an integrity check may be performed on SQLite databases.

+Timing anecdote: The entire exchange.sqlite3 file is read.
+On an AMD 5950X CPU with sqlite 3.46 (runs single-threaded), the processing speed from an in-memory file is about 104 MB/s.
+Thus, slow storage and huge mailboxes influence the time the operation takes in practice.

 .. code-block:: text

 	# sqlite3 /var/lib/gromox/domain/1/exmdb/exchange.sqlite3